IR35 changes: what you need to know

 This session will take place online via Zoom.
 Click ‘get ticket’ to reserve your place: you must login or register before you are able to get a ticket for this event.
 A booking confirmation with a joining link to the session will be sent to you via email.

-The Production Guild
+Name: Production Guild